Our goal is to share information and products that are truly helpful to renters.

 Rags or microfiber cloths

 Because no matter what she says, your mom doesn’t want to do your laundry anymore.
 If you’re sensitive to fragrances and dyes, grab an allergen-free variety to ensure no itchiness.
-The little detergent pods are especially handy.
+The little detergent pods are especially handy – but keep them out of reach of little hands.

 Carpet stain remover